-The Exchange is publicly posting the Policy, New STPF FAQ, Legacy STPF FAQ, and Wash Trade FAQ to ensure that market participants have updated guidance and information related to the Exchange's new STPF.
-The Policy and FAQs will also be available on the ICE Futures U.S. website.
+The Exchange is publicly posting the amendments to the STPF FAQ to ensure that market participants have updated guidance and information related to the Exchange's STPF.
+The FAQ will also be available on the ICE Futures U.S. website.